380th Air Expeditionary Wing: Post Cold War

 In September 1990, crews from both air refueling squadrons combined with personnel from other units to form the 1703rd Air Refueling Wing (Provisional) in Saudi Arabia, supporting Operations Desert Shield and Desert Storm.

 On 10 July 1991, Strategic Air Command and the 380th Wing said goodbye to the FB-111A when the last 4 operational aircraft left Plattsburgh for their final flight to preservation in museums.
 The 380th Wing was redesignated the 380th Air Refueling Wing a few days earlier on 1 July 1991.
 The mission of the wing was to provide worldwide air refueling with its KC-135A/Q Stratotankers and served as host to the Tanker Task Force operation.
 The 380th Tanker Task Force was responsible for supporting most of the transoceanic operations on the East Coast.

-The wing was absorbed by Fifteenth Air Force, Air Mobility Command, on 1 June 1992 with the inactivation of SAC.
-As a result of the 1993 Base Realignment and Closure Commission, Plattsburgh was closed on 30 September 1995 and the 380th Wing was inactivated.
+The wing was absorbed by Fifteenth Air Force, Air Mobility Command, in June 1992 with the inactivation of SAC.
+As a result of the 1993 Base Realignment and Closure Commission, Plattsburgh was closed in September 1995 and the 380th Wing was inactivated.